 Another exception is having your own hit television show or enough name recognition to sell out theaters and arenas.
 That’s like being the favorite child or grandchild.
 You get special privileges.

-When you’re a major star and selling out arenas, theaters or (sometimes) a club and charging big $$’s for tickets, fans expect a “concert” experience and more than just a half hour or hour show by the headliner.
-It’s like seeing Bruce Springsteen, Paul McCartney, or U2 perform three hour concerts.
-Their fans are into it, paid money to see that particular artist, and these acts have the material to entertain for that length of time.
+When you’re a major star and selling out arenas, theaters or (sometimes) a club and charging big $$$’s for tickets, fans expect a “concert” experience and more than just a half hour or hour show by the headliner.
+It’s like seeing Bruce Springsteen, The Rolling Stones, or U2 perform three-hour concerts.
+Their fans are into it, paid money to see that artist, and these acts have the material to entertain for that length of time.
 But until you’re working within that stratosphere of popularity, stick to your time on stage.

 Reasons why?
 As always, I’m glad you asked…